streamnative/examples/cloud/README.md

 # Overview

-This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through OAuth2 or Token authentication plugin.
+This directory includes examples of how Pulsar CLI tools and Pulsar clients connect to a Pulsar cluster through the OAuth2 or Token authentication plugin.

 **Note**